mvolkmann/mvolkmann.github.com/programming/sed-article.md

 ## Regular Expression Review

-Readers that are already familiar with regular expressions should skip to the "Substitute Command" section.
+Readers that are already familiar with regular expressions should skip to the "Two sed Buffers" section.

 Regular expressions specify a pattern used to match text.
 They are typically written with the syntax `/{pattern}/{flags}`.